Plajta/sisyphus/PCBs/rgb_sensor/rgb_sensor_3d/README.md

 Both of the files are direct extractions of [this](http://www.vishay.com/doc?80216) zip file which can be found linked from the manufacturer's [datasheet](https://www.vishay.com/docs/84968/veml3328.pdf).

 `© 2019 VISHAY INTERTECHNOLOGY, INC. ALL RIGHTS RESERVED`

+File [SM05B-SRSS-TB.STEP](./SM05B-SRSS-TB/SM05B-SRSS-TB.STEP) is used as the 3D model of the JST SH connector used on this board.
+The file is included here without any changes and all of the rights belong to SnapMagic Search and are licensed under Creative Commons Attribution‑ShareAlike 4.0 [(CC BY‑SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0).